Named PoBo v.s. Non-Named PoBo; Named CoBo v.s. Non-Named CoBo

 4. Non-Named CoBo (Non-Named Collect on Behalf of)

-• Definition: The owner of the receiving account does not match the name of the actual recipient, with a third-party collection institution handling the receipt, and the receiving account displaying the name of the payment platform or intermediary rather than the final recipient.
+• Definition: The owner of the receiving account does not match the name of the actual recipient, with the main account handling the receipt, and the receiving account displaying the name of the main account (payment platform or intermediary) rather than the final recipient.

 • Characteristics: